 You can pay more if you want to.
 Some employers pay all of their workers’ minimum contribution or pay additional amounts on top of the minimum.
 This is a good way of attracting and keeping good workers in your organisation.

 Minimum contributions are increasing gradually over the next few years.
-By April 2019, subject to parliamentary approval, the combined minimum contribution rate for qualifying earnings will have gone up to 8 per cent of which you must pay 3 per cent.
+By April 2019, the combined minimum contribution rate for qualifying earnings will have gone up to 8 per cent of which you must pay 3 per cent.